TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 	- provide features of a blockchain to the VFS

 - Kern & Sys:
-	- Malloc: A Tertiary Buddy System Allocator (No Plans or use cases).
-Originally planned as part of a larger memory allocation stack for the kernel.
-(Needs a home!)
+	- Malloc: A Tertiary Buddy System Allocator (Needs a home!)
 	- Scheduler: A Stackable Scheduler that sits atop 2.11BSD's existing scheduler (kern_synch.c).
-		- Global Scheduler: Interface/API for new schedulers
+		- Global Scheduler: Interface/API for other schedulers
 		- Hybrid EDF/CFS Scheduler
 	- Threading (Hybrid N:M Model): kernel & user threads
 		- Implements a new concept: Inter-Threadpool Proccess Communication (ITPC)